The Short Answer

 Key Takeaways

-- TapTap Send and Ria are usually cheapest for USD→PHP; Remitly is the go-to for GCash and cash pickup; Wise gives the transparent mid-market rate (competitive bank-funded, but not the cheapest here).
+- TapTap Send and Ria are the cheapest at $500; Instarem is a strong $0-fee pick for bank deposits; Remitly rules GCash and cash pickup; Wise gives the exact mid-market rate (fair, just not the cheapest here).

-- Compare the real pesos delivered and check the live USD/PHP rate before sending.
+- Judge apps by the pesos that actually land, and check the live USD/PHP rate (around 61.3) before you send.

 Send Smarter to the Philippines